 Are Pregnant Women at Risk for COVID-19?

-There are no studies currently that indicate pregnant women are at greater risk for worse outcomes should they get infected, according to the CDC.
+There are no studies currently that indicate pregnant women are at greater risk for getting infected.

-Like many respiratory infections, some pregnant women have an increased risk of preterm birth should they develop a severe respiratory infection.
+Like many respiratory infections, some pregnant women have an increased risk of preterm birth from COVID-19.
+Pregnant women with COVID-19 are also at greater risk for other pregnancy-related complications, including stillbirth, according to a report from the CDC.

 Can Pregnant Women Pass COVID-19 to Their Babies?

 COVID-19 spreads between people in close contact through respiratory droplets.
 When an infected person coughs, sneezes, or talks, they release droplets that can land in an uninfected person’s nose, mouth, or eyes.
 It also may spread if an uninfected person touches an infected surface and then touches his or her nose, mouth, or eyes.

 Some newborns have tested positive for COVID-19 shortly after birth.
 According to the CDC, it is unknown if those babies became infected before, during, or after birth.
 The overall risk of transmission from mother to child is low, the CDC says.